ARTICLE

 Many of the same traits of consumer-grade AI are present in the legal workspace, but the difference is in the application and impact of the technology.
 Sometimes the change is small, like a faster way to do an old task.
 In other cases, AI unlocks the potential to see things that were previously hiding under mountains of data.

 Years ago, the act of searching for online information included scouring the first page of search results before making your next move.
 Now, search bars anticipate your query and practically do the typing for you.
-Similarly, searches within Westlaw Edge are executed faster and with an increased focus on answers, not only results.
+Similarly, Westlaw searches execute faster and with an increased focus on answers, not only results.
 Your needs are anticipated, and AI-driven decisions are being made.
 That’s just one example.
 In practice, the impact of legal AI extends far beyond search.

-Artificial Intelligence has come to bear on the legal industry in many ways, with advanced offerings from many of the major solution providers.
-Divining which “AI” has actual value is critical to managing a law firm’s financial investments and ensuring its future success.
+Artificial Intelligence has come to bear on the legal industry in many ways, with advanced offerings from many major solution providers.
+Divining which AI has actual value is critical to managing a law firm’s financial investments and ensuring its future success.

-Look for mentions of AI that allude to decision-making, helpful judgment, or suggested actions.
-These are the types of applications where AI can help you exceed your current potential or gain an edge on your opponents.
+Look for mentions of AI that allude to decision making, helpful judgment, or suggested actions.
+These are the applications where AI can help you exceed your current potential or gain an edge over your opponents.

-• Legal research tools that analyze the decisions and behaviors of judges and other attorneys can be used to inform your strategies
+- Use legal research tools that analyze the decisions and behaviors of judges and other attorneys to inform your strategies.

-• Document analysis tools that can process natural language and legalese alike enable you to work organically while trusting that there is a safety net beneath you
+- Rely on document analysis tools that process both natural language and legalese, enabling you to work organically while trusting that there is a safety net beneath you.

 Understanding why AI matters

 None of these behaviors are new to the act of practicing law.
 But the time and focus required for a human to execute these tasks have always been a limiting factor.
-Like taking good care of your home energy bill, AI enables good attorneys to become even better by doing things that they would not, or could not, do on their own.
+Like taking good care of your home energy bill, AI enables good attorneys to become even better by doing things they would not — or could not — do on their own.

 The net result?
 How many would you like?
 Improvements to the speed, efficiency, and quality of a lawyer’s work are almost trite.
 Faster answers and better casework aren’t a hard sell for most law firms, but they’re something nearly every business will claim.

-What many will fail to mention is that there’s a quality of life improvement to be considered as well.
+What many will fail to mention is that you have to consider a quality-of-life improvement as well.
 That smart thermostat might lower your energy bill, but it might also make your house a bit more comfortable with less effort on your part.

 Legal research